SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection: Methodology

-To better utilize the abundant knowledge encoded by different modal features of the teacher model, we propose a new simulated multi-modal distillation scheme.
-The technical details will be presented as follows.
+To better utilize the knowledge of different modalities encoded by different branches of the teacher model, we propose a novel simulated multi-modal distillation scheme including Intra-modal Distillation (IMD), Cross-modal Distillation (CMD), and Multi-modal fusion Distillation (MMD).